sg-hackathon2020/tinyurl-cards-api/README.md

-# tinyurl-cards-api
+# url-cards-api
-This API will create new tiny url, provide crud operations on cards.
+This API can do a CRUD operation on cards and can also create tiny URL's